UselessGuru/MultiPoolMiner/README.md

-# This is the home of the MultiPoolMiner beta versions
+# This is the home of the MultiPoolMiner dev versions
 https://github.com/MultiPoolMiner/MultiPoolMiner

 Download link: